 This post may contain affiliate links.
 At no cost to you, purchases made through these links may result in a small commission for Traveling Transylvania.
 We never recommend products that we don’t know and trust.
 Thank you for your continued support!

 A highly coveted experience when visiting Romania is checking out the Danube Delta, one of Europe’s most wild and untouched destinations.
 This UNESCO World Heritage Site is home to a vast array of biodiversity, with ample opportunities for birdwatching and fishing (permit required).
-If you’re looking for a way to relax for a few days, a weekend at the Danube Delta is an extraordinary, once-in-a-lifetime experience.
+If you’re looking for a way to relax for a few days, a weekend at the Danube Delta is an extraordinary, once-in-a-lifetime experience, and one of the best things to do in Romania.

 - where is the danube delta & how do i get there?